 • Build Credibility in AAOIFI Oriented Practice

 AAOIFI alignment gives the program strong relevance for professional settings where Shariah compliance, reporting standards, governance, and structured product knowledge matter.
-This makes the MBA Islamic Finance pathway particularly valuable for career growth in regulated and specialist environments.
+This makes the Masters in Islamic Banking and Islamic program particularly valuable for career growth in regulated and specialist environments.

 • Learn a Curriculum Built for Industry Practice